theangelsofwar/Exodus/README.md

 Note: create-react-app is no longer global, if it is in your global directory, use:
-> npm ininstall -g create-react-app
+> npm install -g create-react-app

 Then:
 > npx create-react-app exodus --template typescript tsconfig has already been added

+It is recommended to use a type system as smart contracts on the blockchain are immutable.

+If you decide to use prop-types with Javascript, just remember that prop-types will show errors during runtime while typescript types will not pass compile time.

 Different Types of Networks on Ether: